-Standard and Poor's Corporation assigned a "AA" rating on the Bonds.
-It reflects only Standard & Poor's views and is subject to revision or withdrawal, which could affect the market price of the Bonds.
+Standard and Poor's Corporation and Moody's Investors Service have assigned ratings of AA and Aa3, respectively, to the Bonds.
+The ratings reflect only the respective rating agency's views and will be subject to revision or withdrawal, which could affect the market price of the Bonds.